Skip to main content

 MCWP 40 WAIVER (IGETC EQUIVALENT COURSEWORK)

-If you took IGETC-equivalent coursework from a California Community College you may submit an online petition for MCWP 40 here: https://eforms.ucsd.edu/view.php?id=292710.
-AP credit does not apply; it must be two courses from a California Community College
+If you took IGETC-equivalent coursework from a California Community College you may submit an online petition for MCWP 40 here: Transfer Student Waiver of MCWP 40.
+AP credit does not apply; it must be two courses from a California Community College.

 COURSES FROM ANOTHER 4-YEAR INSTITUTION

 If you took composition coursework at another 4-year institution, send a question to the Virtual Advising Center (choose "Muir Writing" as the reason for your question).
-Include a brief description of the course you took (institution name, course name, and learning objectives) so we can start the process.
+Include a brief description of the course you took (institution name, course name, and type of writing) so we can confirm it is a writing/composition course.

 Please be advised that the Student Petition will not be reviewed until the above materials are submitted to the MCWP office.
 If your petition is "Disapproved", there is no appeal.
 You must enroll in and complete the required course.
 The average review time for the undergraduate student petition is 4-6 weeks, and petitions are not reviewed during the summer.